irakliskhirtladze/Investment-portfolio-tracker/readme.md

-- **This is a work-in-progress project.**
+- **The API part is 99% ready functionality-wise, with some changes added periodically.**
+- **Please consider becoming a contributor for frontend development with react framework (or other frameworks)**
 - **Please don't hesitate to let me know any issues.**
-- **And please consider becoming a contributor, especially for frontend development, since I build mostly backend.**

 # Overview of the project
 Investment portfolio tracker is meant to provide users with ability to track their existing investments with